BEWARE IMPERSONATION SCAMS! Be sure that you are interacting with us. We e-mail exclusively from the domain @dilendorf.com

 Helping Clients Navigate Through MTL Requirements and Challenges

-With limited exceptions, any business that accepts and transmits funds will be considered an MSB and require an MTL in each U.S. state where the company operates.
+With limited exceptions, any business that accepts and transmits fiat or digital assets will be considered an MSB and require an MTL in each U.S. state where the company operates.

 Money transmitters are a part of a broader category of MSBs.
 So, the terms MTL and MSB are related and often used together.